Sudoku hard level 4 game 1 quick solve: Strategy and Techniques

 Well, in a similar situation in the process of solving a hard Sudoku puzzle game, the reduced DS in R9C1 formed a cycle (3,7) in column C1 and helped to pinpoint a valid digit 4 in cell R2C1 and that started a deluge of valid cell finds.
 This proved to be the key turning point in the whole game.

-We'll show the puzzle board again for convenience of understanding.
+We'll show the hard Sudoku game again for ease of explanation.

 To follow the details accurately, you should better have the game actually with you written on paper, or still better—created in a spreadsheet.